Lesson 1: What is climate change? How do food systems interact with climate systems?

 Mini Lesson: What is climate change: brief lesson and overview of the science.

 Clarify weather vs. climate.
 (Weather = local, small time horizon, forecasts.
-Climate = regional or global, long time horizon- decades to centuries- models and predictions, big data).
+Climate = regional or global, long time horizon- decades to centuries- models and predictions).

-Evidence: Sea level rise, rising average global temperatures, rising CO2 levels, changes in weather patterns and predictability, changes in seasonality.
+Evidence: Sea level rise, rising average global temperatures, rising CO2 levels, changes in weather patterns and predictability, extreme events like droughts, hurricanes and wildfires; changes in seasonality.
 Show videos or graphs if desired (* see supplementary materials)

-Farms and climate change: historically farming has contributed as a major source of CO2 and methane emissions by tilling the soil and manufacturing chemical fertilizers/pesticides, but farms also have the potential to reverse the process of climate change through certain practices we’ll be talking about on the farm this week.
+Farms and climate change: historically farming has contributed as a major source of CO2, N2O and methane emissions (all Greenhouse Gases) by tilling the soil and manufacturing chemical fertilizers/pesticides, but farms also have the potential to reverse the process of climate change through certain practices we’ll be talking about on the farm this week.
 [Define term “Agroecology,” students write down in journals.]

 Activity 1: Look at this week’s weather forecast.
 What does that mean for the farm and the activities we’ll be doing?

 Activity 2: Discuss and prepare for day/week activities according to weather forecast.
 Orientation to tools/equipment/projects to be completed on farm.

 Wrap-up: Debrief.
 What do you know about how the seasons and weather patterns have been changing here over the past several years?
 What does climate science have to say about the future and what does that mean for this farm?